 “Since 2008 we’ve produced a formal, annual Report based on detailed surveys of the salaries and benefits being offered.
 Clients surveyed range from those with under 10 employees, up to large enterprises.

 “Our survey provides a general guide – obviously individual benefits packages vary considerably with a particular company’s situation.
-We are happy to continue to offer advice on a case-by-case basis.”
+We are happy to continue to offer advice to clients old and new on a case-by-case basis.”

 Advance copies of the Report have already been sent to participating clients, but it is now available more generally.
 Please contact ECM for details of the survey.